Spyrals-IO/restruct/README.md

 Restruct let you describe your types in a unyfied syntax and derived any format from this very same syntax.

-Warning : This library is still in beta version.
+Warning : This library is still in beta.
 Tests are not yet fully written and error may be unclear.

 ### Case Class

 First, define a field schema.
-Choose a name and paired it with it's type :
+Choose a name and paired it with its type :
 ```scala
 import io.github.methrat0n.restruct.schema.Schema
 import io.github.methrat0n.restruct.schema.Syntax._